 Local Emergency Planning Committee (LEPC)

-Local Emergency Planning Committees (LEPCs) were established in accordance with the federal Superfund Amendments and Reauthorization Act, Title III, Emergency Planning and Community Right-to-Know Act (EPCRA) of 1986.
+Local Emergency Planning Committees (LEPCs) was established in accordance with the federal Superfund Amendments and Reauthorization Act, Title III, Emergency Planning and Community Right-to-Know Act (EPCRA) of 1986.
 All LEPCs must develop an emergency response plan, review the plan at least annually, and provide information about chemicals in the community to citizens.
 The Baltimore City LEPC exercises its role with respect to hazardous chemicals and it has expanded its scope to include all-hazards preparedness.

 At a minimum, the LEPC membership must include: